psychospace/psychospace.info/✼ Lore/Creatures/Giant.md

 Broadly-speaking, giant culture is largely inscrutable to the modern mortal eye.
 Like the [[Dwarf|dwarves]] that learned from them, giants view their bodies not just as parts of themselves, but as necessary parts of the environment, to be improved and then repurposed upon their demise.
 As an element of this paradigm, giants believe that society, like life itself, progresses and regresses as part of a natural cycle, though the exact shape of this gradual transformation changes based on the type of giant[^1].

-Though their lifespans have never been seen to end naturally, giants do go through a cycle of maturity, which can end when confronted by normal threats to life and person.
+Though their lifespans have never been seen to end naturally (similar to [[kitsune]]), giants do go through a cycle of maturity, which can end when confronted by normal threats to life and person, including predators, starvation, sickness, and conflict.
 They craft and use tools for regular activity, with some constructing keeps and forges, though mostly in the name of survival or contemplation first-and-foremost.

 Giants widely worship an icon broadly identified as the [[Cientia|Titan of Time]], though due to fear.
 A giant has rare need to fear the passage of time, but in time, all things cycle anew, and the old is rendered unrecognizable: perhaps due to their original purpose in their creation, the passing of the torch is something of an anxiety looming over giant psychology